kyletaylored/wadr/readme.md

 ## A set of prospecting APIs built on Google Cloud Functions.

-A simple serverless function to support Google Sheets app script in adding additional info about domains.
+A simple serverless function to find additional digital properties and their technology based on a domain.

 ## Running Locally